As a stolen silver sleuth, German curator returns heirlooms Jewish families lost in the Holocaust

 He’s convinced that he may be able to return almost all remaining objects by the end of this year.

 First, he searches for the identity of the original owners.
 The little yellowed paper stickers on some of the pieces often help his efforts.
-They were put on the objects by the pawn shops – a testament to Germans’ obsessive bureaucracy even in times of dictatorship and war.
-The numbers on the stickers are also listed on more than 80-year-old documents naming the Jews who had to give away their silver — sometimes beloved heirloom that had been passed down in families for many generations.
+They were put on the objects by the pawn shops — a testament to Germans’ obsessive bureaucracy even in times of dictatorship and war.
+The numbers on the stickers are also listed on more than 80-year-old documents naming the Jews who had to give away their silver — sometimes beloved heirlooms that had been passed down in families for many generations.

-Once Weniger discovers the names of the original owners, he starts looking up Jewish obituary and genealogy data bases, in hopes that direct descendants or more distant relatives may have posted their names online.
+Once Weniger discovers the names of the original owners, he starts looking up Jewish obituary and genealogy databases, in hopes that direct descendants or more distant relatives may have posted their names online.

 “And so you get from one generation to the next generation and you end up with telephone books … with LinkedIn, with Facebook, with Instagram or email addresses that correspond to a member of the younger generation of that family,” the researcher explained.

-Note: This story has been corrected to show that Benjamin Gutmann is 86, not 83.